adamdsmith/MABM/README.md

     library("devtools")
     install_github("adamdsmith/MABM") # Only the first time

-**Use `readr 0.1.1` package: The current version of `readr` package has introduce a bug into one of its functions used by `MABM`.
+**Use `readr 0.1.1` package: The current version of `readr` package has introduced a bug into one of its functions used by `MABM`.
 Thus, we need to make sure that an older version of `readr` is installed until this is fixed.**

     packageurl <- "http://cran.r-project.org/src/contrib/Archive/readr/readr_0.1.1.tar.gz"
     install.packages(packageurl, repos=NULL, type="source")